CSH Sustainable Healthcare Courses

 "I highly recommend the CSH courses.
 Attending as someone who was interested in environmental sustainability but unsure how to incorporate this into my professional practice, I found it to be a great source of information (and inspiration!).
 A knowledgeable faculty provide real-life examples of how sustainability projects can improve the NHS for patients and the environment.
 The courses also provide a fantastic opportunity to network with other like-minded health care professionals (when one can sometimes feel like a ‘lone voice’ within a department!)"

 Introduction to Sustainable Healthcare £120 + VAT

 The Faculty of Public Health has accredited this training course for 3 + 3 CPD credits - 3 CPD credits for self-study and 3 CPD credits for online workshop.

-This course offers an overview of the relationship between the health sector and the crises in planetary health, particularly climate change.
+This is an overview of the relationship between the health sector and the crises in planetary health, particularly climate change.
 How does the health sector contribute to climate change?
-Where is it most vulnerable to climate impacts?
 How can clinical practices become sustainable?
-Using case studies from the NHS, this course provides a foundation for more specialized issues in the advanced courses.
-It is made up of a 4-hour interactive self-study online module and a 4-hour workshop - see course overview attached below.
-Please register here.
+Using case studies from the NHS, you will gain a foundation for work in your area, and be prepared for more specialized issues in the advanced courses.
+The course is made up of a 4-hour interactive self-study online module and a 4-hour workshop - see course overview attached below.